nathanstuart01/coding_assessment/README.md

 You must create 3 Flask endpoints that provide the above required services.
 All design decisions are up to you.
 Errors must be handled (i.e. invalid user values).
-Performance optimization is absolutely not required, however excessively slow responses will be noted.
-Please provide instructions in a DOC.md on how to use your endpoints (i.e. POST, GET, query/path parameters, etc.)
+Performance optimization is not required, however excessively slow responses will be noted.
+Please provide instructions in a `DOC.md` on how to use your endpoints (i.e. POST, GET, query/path parameters, etc.)

 ## Docker